cpyup/easy_shop/README.md

 # Easy Shop (Backend)

-## Project Summary
+## Project Information

+### Summary

 The easy shop project is a full-stack application simulating an e-commerce site.
 The original project was unfinished and contained multiple bugs.
 I was tasked with completing the backend methods and locating existing bugs.

-This repo houses the Java backend application, and the sql script required to create the initial database.
+This repo houses the Java backend application, and the SQL script required to create the initial database.
 The frontend code to interact with this Java backend is located [here.](https://github.com/cpyup/easy_shop_frontend)

+Alternatively, [Postman](https://www.postman.com/) can be used to send requests directly to the API in lieu of the frontend application.

+### Forward

 Originally, I had planned to revamp the stores theme after completing my primary objectives (adjusting the default categories and product names/descriptions, populating with new images, etc.).
 After looking at the amount of data in the db, I very quickly backtracked on that.